ArisBar/starter-academic/content/publication/flavours/index.md

 publication: "technical report, 2017"
 publication_short: "technical report, 2017"

-abstract: In this article, we report our work on the Kaggle Challenge: Flavours of Physics (2016).
+abstract: "In this article, we report our work on the Kaggle Challenge: Flavours of Physics (2016).
 The main goal of this challenge is to develop powerful classifiers for the detection of \"new physics\"  -- specifically,  violation the lepton flavour conservation guaranteed by the standard model -- in the Large Hadron Collider (LHC).
 We build several models for the challenge, which include boosted decision trees and neural networks, and report our findings on their performance.
-We include a cautionary tale of how the use of some specific features of the data can dramatically impact  the physical relevance of the results.
+We include a cautionary tale of how the use of some specific features of the data can dramatically impact  the physical relevance of the results."

 # Summary.
 An optional shortened abstract.
 summary: "technical report, 2017"